Kenneth Lin (playwright)

+Kenneth Lin (born 1978) is an American playwright and screenwriter.

 Early life and education

 Lin was born in the Bronx, New York to parents of Chinese descent and grew up on Long Island, New York.

 Lin was born into a Chinese-American family.
 Lin attended Cornell University and the Yale School of Drama.
 He is an alumnus of the Fulbright Program and was selected as one of the Dramatists Guild's "50 to Watch" list in 2007.
 In 2013, Lin joined the writing staff for the second and third seasons of the Netflix series House of Cards.

 Personal life

-Kenneth Lin and Rebecca Ruth Sawyer married in Riverhead, N.Y.
-She graduated from the University of Connecticut.
-She has two master’s degrees, one in East Asian studies from Yale and another in social work from New York University.
+Kenneth Lin and Rebecca Ruth Sawyer married in Riverhead, New York.
+She graduated from the University of Connecticut and has two master’s degrees: one in East Asian studies from Yale and another in social work from New York University.